-CONCERT CHOIR 720615

-Year (10 credits)

-[9 / 10 / 11 / 12] UC / CSU (f)
+ADVANCED CHOIR 720637 Year (10 credits) [9 / 10 / 11 / 12] pending UC / CSU (f)

-The Concert Choir is a co-curricular course designed for the serious-minded singer.
+The Advanced Choir is a co-curricular course designed for the serious-minded singer.
 Music with a higher level of difficulty will be sung.
-Students will learn to read musical notation and to sing in four-part harmony.
+Students will learn to read musical notation and to sing in three and four-part harmony as well as solo and section features.
+This Course will require prior experience in singing with comfortability with complex harmony.
 Performances will be both local and off-campus.
 All performances and after-school rehearsals are mandatory.